-The house at 86 Stanhope Street, Malvern is situated on the south side of Stanhope Street and has a modest setback from the street frontage.
-The front elevation is clearly visible behind a metal picket fence with solid piers.
+The house at 88 Stanhope Street, Malvern is situated on the south side of Stanhope Street and has a modest setback from the street frontage.
+The front elevation is obscured by a solid high fence and associated hedge.

-This single-storey brick (overpainted) house has a balustraded parapet façade with Victorian Italianate detailing consisting of a cornice with frieze of consoles and patera.
-Chimney cornices are typical of the era and tall, crowned terracotta chimney pots are present on the front pair of chimneys, while behind the parapet are hipped roof forms.
-Two double-hung windows, two small niches and the front door are located on the north façade under the front verandah.
+This single-storey brick (overpainted) house has a parapeted and balustraded façade with Victorian Italianate detailing consisting of a prominent semicircular pediment containing shell and mask motifs and acroteria, name plate, and cornice with frieze of consoles and patera.
+Chimney cornices are typical of the era, while behind the parapet are hipped roof forms.
+Two double-hung windows, and the front door are located on the north façade under the front verandah.
 The projecting bay has three double-hung segment-arch windows.
-The front verandah has a bullnose roof form (not original), clad with corrugated iron, supported on cast iron columns and frieze.
-The floor is paved with quarry and encaustic mosaic tiles.
+The front verandah has an ogee-profile roof form, clad with corrugated iron, supported on cast iron columns and frieze.
+The verandah floor is paved with encaustic mosaic tiles.